MohamedKiouaz/fps_highlights/ReadMe.md

 ## Usage

-To use the script, modify the following variables at the top of the script:
+To use the script, modify the following variables at the bottom of the script:

     `folder`: the path to the directory containing the video files to be filtered
     generate_inputs: set to True to generate inputs for machine learning, False to filter the video using the machine learning model